codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Script-tags-f8ba.md

 In theory, you can put your JS code anywhere in the page.
 But there is an observed good practice to put it as the last thing inside the `<body>` tag.

-The reason is that when the code is loaded before the rest of the page, it may block the loading of the actual HTML content of the page and let the user with a white page during the loading of the JS.
+The reason is that when the code is loaded before the rest of the page, it may block the loading of the actual HTML content of the page and could leave the user with a white page during the loading of the JS.
 For most short code it wouldn't be a problem but for big projects it might.